Gafpix/IA316/README.md

 Evaluation method is the same than before but we will send queries every 100ms.
 Non responding request will count as +1000.

+### train
+input:
+-user_history
+-item_history
+-rating_history

+do the training in less than 1 minute.

+### predict
+input:
+-user
+-item

+output:
+-rating

+can be called every 100ms.